yoyo9747/linux/Documentation/userspace-api/landlock.rst

             LANDLOCK_ACCESS_FS_MAKE_BLOCK |
             LANDLOCK_ACCESS_FS_MAKE_SYM |
             LANDLOCK_ACCESS_FS_REFER |
-            LANDLOCK_ACCESS_FS_TRUNCATE |
-            LANDLOCK_ACCESS_FS_IOCTL_DEV,
+            LANDLOCK_ACCESS_FS_TRUNCATE,
         .handled_access_net =
             LANDLOCK_ACCESS_NET_BIND_TCP |
             LANDLOCK_ACCESS_NET_CONNECT_TCP,
-        .scoped =
-            LANDLOCK_SCOPE_ABSTRACT_UNIX_SOCKET |
-            LANDLOCK_SCOPE_SIGNAL,
     };

 Because we may not know on which kernel version an application will be executed, it is safer to follow a best-effort security approach.
 Indeed, we should try to protect users as much as possible whatever the kernel they are using.

-To be compatible with older Linux versions, we detect the available Landlock ABI version, and only use the available subset of access rights:
+To avoid binary enforcement (i.e. either all security features or none), we can leverage a dedicated Landlock command to get the current version of the Landlock ABI and adapt the handled accesses.
+Let's check if we should remove access rights which are only supported in higher versions of the ABI.

 .. code-block:: c